-- Organising a solid team structure, including local Team Leads, to ensure easier collaboration in different time zones.
+- Organising a solid team structure, including local Team Leads to ensure easier collaboration across different time zones.

-- Identifying the weak spots in its current architecture.
+- Identifying weak spots in its current architecture.

 - Migrating Valant’s core product from legacy software to a turnkey tech stack, plus a single-page application developed using Angular 8, Typescript, and WebComponents.

 - Working with Valant’s Product Development team to determine the new software’s UX.